MIC-DKFZ/TractSeg/Readme.md

 pip install .
 ```

+### Install TractSeg
 ```
 pip install https://github.com/MIC-DKFZ/TractSeg/zipball/master
 ```

 ## Usage
+To segment the bundles on a Diffusion Nifti image run the following command.
+You can use the example image provided in this repository under 'examples'.
 ```
 TractSeg.py -i Diffusion.nii.gz
 ```
-This create a
+This will create a folder 'tractseg_ouput' inside of the same directory as your input file.
+This folder contains 'bundle_segmentations.nii.gz' which is a 4D Nifti image ('[x,y,z,bundle]').
+The fourth dimension contains the binary bundle segmentations.
+The following list shows the index of

-List of extracted bundles.
-The number shows the index of the bundle in the output file.
+each extracted bundle in the output file.
 ```
 0: Background
 1: AF_left         (Arcuate fascicle)